Skip to content

 Vitamin C may help maintain genetic stability by providing antioxidant protection mechanisms that reduce DNA damage caused by free radicals.
 This could slow the accumulation of genetic mutations that contribute to aging.

-Although direct evidence is limited, there is evidence that ascorbic acid may have a positive effect on telomere length by influencing telomerase activity.
+Although direct evidence is limited, there is evidence that ascorbic acid has a positive effect on telomere length by affecting telomerase activity.
 Longer telomeres are associated with a longer lifespan.

-As we have seen, vitamin C is involved in collagen synthesis and supports the correct folding of proteins, which contributes to the maintenance of proteostasis.
-Loss of proteostasis, leading to misfolded proteins and the formation of protein aggregates, is a hallmark of aging.
+As we have seen, vitamin C is involved in collagen synthesis and supports the correct folding of proteins, which helps maintain proteostasis.
+A loss of proteostasis, leading to misfolded proteins and the formation of protein aggregates, is a hallmark of aging.

 As an antioxidant, ascorbic acid can support mitochondrial function by reducing oxidative stress.
 Mitochondria play a central role in energy production and their dysfunction is a known aging factor.